Early Education Center – Preschool & PreK Program (Downtown Children’s Center)

 • Schedule: Open Monday–Friday, 8:00am to 4:00pm

-Leadership for the organization includes Julie Macecevic (Executive Director), Lynn Boule (Director of Advocacy & Prevention), Lisa Schwarz (Operations Manager), Claudia Velazquez (Director of Early Education), Debbie Banuelos (Site Supervisor – Early Education), Llesenia Rocha-Fernandez (Human Resource Partner), Kath Adams (Fiscal Manager), Heather Heen (Director of Development), Amanda Coto (Advocacy & Prevention Coordinator), Marjorie Coffey (Advocate, Restorative Justice Program Coordinator), and Ashley Ponce (Housing & Employment Coordinator).
-The program is funded or supported by COE QRIS (Quality Counts) Funds.
+The leadership team includes Julie Macecevic (Executive Director), Lynn Boule (Director of Advocacy & Prevention), Lisa Schwarz (Operations Manager), Claudia Velazquez (Director of Early Education), Debbie Banuelos (Site Supervisor – Early Education), Llesenia Rocha-Fernandez (Human Resource Partner), Kath Adams (Fiscal Manager), Heather Heen (Director of Development), Amanda Coto (Advocacy & Prevention Coordinator), Marjorie Coffey (Advocate, Restorative Justice Program Coordinator), and Ashley Ponce (Housing & Employment Coordinator).

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.